RicardoNiepel/azure-development-page/_posts/2018-12-11-calculating-request-units-in-azure-cosmos-db.md

 Azure Cosmos DB requires that specific RU/s are provisioned.
 These ensure that sufficient system resources are available for your Azure Cosmos database all the time to meet or exceed the Azure Cosmos DB SLA.
 It is possible to provision throughput at two distinct granularities: the whole database or individual containers.

-Multiple of my customers have asked in the last weeks why the [official documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) around RUs has changed and there are no longer samples or calculations in it.
+In the last weeks multiple of my customers have asked why the [official documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) around RUs has changed and there are no longer samples or calculations in it.

 I would personally just summarize it like this:
 > **Reality is the only thing that’s real!**